NG-ZORRO/ng-zorro-antd/docs/global-config.en-US.md

 }
 ```

-However this causes the configuration to be spread around.<br>
+However this causes the configuration to be spread around.

 To solve that, at `NgModule` level we can use a `FactoryProvider` instead of a `ValueProvider` (shown above).

 ```typescript